ViajeHolding/viaje-holding/notes.md

 - Company profile image multilingual.
 - Transparent navbar on home and white background on scroll.
 - Home page banner teks padding to follow container.
+- Develop bike slider further on the side.
 - Disable bike showcase swipe on desktop.

 ## Back-end